jamesocoder/myProjects/spotifyApi/typescript/README.md

 # Current Commit Explanation

-Here, I have an example of a rest parameter.
+This commit experiments with static class properties and methods.

+Note how the only thing special about static class methods is that they allow you to use them without instantiating the class.

 # How To Run

-1. Transpile app.ts using tsc (TypeScript Compiler).  tsc will output a .js file
+1. Transpile static.ts using tsc (TypeScript Compiler).  tsc will output a .js file
-2. Use whatever method you prefer to serve the .js file and view it in a browser
+2. Run the .js file with the terminal command "node ___.js"

 # notes.pdf